 In addition to operational differences, startups also tend to have a more casual and festive corporate culture.
-To help recruit and retain talent it is not uncommon to offer employees various soft perks like no dress code, the freedom to play interior decorator, and access to amenities such as the latest video games, quality coffee, soft drinks, snacks, and toys like Kindles.
+To help recruit and retain talent it is not uncommon to offer employees various soft perks like no dress code, the freedom to play interior decorator, and access to amenities such as the latest video games, quality coffee, soft drinks, snacks, and other tech toys.
 Some companies, in an attempt to even further sweeten the sub-par monetary compensation will go as far as to abstain from creating work policies regarding vacation, work hours, and employee conduct.

 In one of my engagements, I had the opportunity to work with a late stage startup.
 The company desperately needed to mature and commercialize its product and swing to profitability.
 This had to be done rapidly in order to secure bridge funding.
 When I first took over the technology and engineering organization, I discovered that the team had an almost 50% turnover rate and that my two predecessors had left on very disagreeable terms.
 Initially, I was surprised that the subject of almost every staff meeting revolved around compensation, but that matter quickly came into focus.
 The developers were disgruntled because, in addition to being significantly underpaid, they hadn’t received their promised bonuses (which accounted for almost 40% of their salary) yet they were still being asked to work 70 hour weeks.
 It was evident that all the soft perks they were getting didn’t succeed in dulling their memory of the promise.